Orlando Jordan: Total Nonstop Action Wrestling (2010–2011)

-Return to the independent circuit (2011–present)
+Return to the independent circuit (2011–2024)

 At an NWA WildKat event on November 4, 2011, Jordan lost to Steve Anthony in a lumberjack match.
 On February 25, 2012, he defeated David Hawk to win the High Risk Pro Wrestling (HRPW) World Heavyweight Championship, but vacated it on March 23 due to injury.
 He made his debut for Australian Wrestling Entertainment (AWE) on September 19, 2014, in a loss to Shelton Benjamin.

 Jordan did not wrestle again until May 6, 2016, when he won the Innerwest Rumble for an opportunity at the AWE Heavyweight Championship.
 On June 3, Jordan defeated Luke Knight to win the title, only to lose it back to Knight on July 22.
 On February 24, 2018, he defeated Jack Rossely to win the Adelaide Championship Wrestling (ACW) Heavyweight Championship, which he eventually lost to Adam Brooks on October 20.

 On September 16, 2023, Jordan defeated Wes Williams for the All-Star Wrestling Australia (ASWA) World Heavyweight Championship.
 After five successful title defenses, he lost it on April 13, 2024, to Keegan Brettle.